tgruetzm/Owl-Sense/README.md

 ## Overview
   * Owl Sense offers an affordable and user-friendly audio recording solution for wildlife research.
-  * Specifically built with extended runtimes and top-notch audio quality in mind.
+  * Specifically built with extended runtimes and exceptional audio qualtiy.

 ## Quick Start Guide
   1. Install a protected 18650 battery and memory card.
-  2. The Error LED will flash indicating the clock is not set, configuration may also be missing.
+  2. The Error LED will flash indicating the clock is not set.
-  3. Hold the Wireless button until the LED illuminates, to turn on the radio.
+  3. Hold the Wireless button until the blue LED illuminates, to turn on the radio.
   4. Load the Owl Sense app on your phone.
-  5. Connect to and configure the device and press Update.
+  5. Connect to and configure the device, set a Continuous schedule and Enable the recorder.
+  6. Press Update and disconnect from the recorder.
+  7. The red Record LED should flash indicating a recording is in progress.